sage-code/maj/alphabet.md

 * Quin: is read "kwin".
 * aqua: is read "akwa"
-* que:  is read "kwe"

 **Modified: X**

 Letter `X` is pronounced like: `sh` in `sheep`.
 To avoid `ş` pronunciation letter `x` is replaced by `cs`.
-To make "x"  sound you must press the middle of your tongue on the roof top of the mouth and produce a sort whispered `s`.
-To make this sound correctly your tongue is more relaxed than for `s`.
-The best IPA symbols for this sound is "ʃ" but also similar "ʂ":
+To make "x"  sound you must press the middle of your tongue on the roof top of the mouth and produce a whispering sound.
+To make this sound correctly your tongue is relaxed.
+The best IPA symbols for this sound is "ʂ".

+* Two letter word: "sh" exists in Maj and it means "keep quiet";
-* Xue is pronounced "şue" and represent a Chinese name;
+* Xue is pronounced "ʂue" and represent a Chinese name;
-* Luxembourg is pronounced "Luşemburg" and represents name of a state/town;
+* Luxembourg is pronounced "Luʂemburg" and represents name of a state/town;

 If you don't know, Luxembourg has became an independent state in 1867.

 **Modified: K**

-Letter "k" is used to avoid creation of digraphs: {"ca","ce","ci","co","cu"}.
-K is more resilient than "c" it does not change its pronunciation.
-Also letter "k" is used to eliminate double "c".
+Letter "k" is used to avoid double "c".
 Therefore "cc" is written "kc".
+For word creation, we prefer using "k" for interrogative prepositions: {ka, ke, ki, ko, ku}.

+* ka = "not?"
-* akcidy = accident;
+* ke = "what?"
-* kesa   = ceez;
+* ki = "who?"

 ##Voiced `h`

-In some languages, "h" is silent but in Maj, h is usually voiced.
+Letter "h" is usually voiced but sometimes it is silent.

 * Letter `h` is voiced at beginning of words;
 * Letter `h` is not voiced when is following a consonant;

-**Notes**

-* Letter `h` can be used after `c` to make sound `t͡ʃ` like in word: `peach`.
-* Letter `h` can be used after `s` to make sound `ʃ` like in word: `she`.
+* Letter `h` is used after {`c`, `s`, `t`} to make digraphs.

-## English phonetic
+## Maj phonetic

-We could write English words using Maj alphabet like this:
+We could write English words using Maj phonetic equivalent like this:

-* its       :"its"
+* its       :"iths"
 * she       :"xi"
-* generator :"jeneretyr"
+* generator :"jheneretyr"
-* pigeon    :"pijyn"
+* pigeon    :"pijhyn"
-* giraffe   :"jiraf"
+* giraffe   :"jhiraf"
-* fusion    :"fujyn"
+* fusion    :"fujhyn"
 * guitar    :"gitar"
 * geese     :"gis"
-* cheese    :"ciz"
+* cheese    :"chiz"
 * accident  :"acsidy"
-* chocolate :"coclyt"
+* chocolate :"choclyt"
 * peach     :"pich"
 * speech    :"spich"
-* initial   :"inixyl"
+* initial   :"ynixyl"
 * fashion   :"faxyn"
-* yacht     :"iot"
+* yacht     :"yot"

 ## Two consonants